MarcusHoltz/immich-setup/unraid-immich-compose/README.md

 #### Install Userscripts on UnRAID

-To fix this we're using the [User Scripts](https://github.com/Squidly271/user.scripts/blob/master/plugins/user.scripts.plg) plugin.
+To fix the Immich stack startup we're using the [User Scripts](https://github.com/Squidly271/user.scripts/blob/master/plugins/user.scripts.plg) plugin.

 You can find out more about [The Community Application: User Scripts](https://forums.unraid.net/topic/48286-plugin-ca-user-scripts/).

 Make sure it is installed before continuing.

 * * *

 ### Using User Scripts for Immich Delay

-I have this script in my User Scripts and it runs at the start of the array.
+I have this in my User Scripts and it runs at the start of the array.

 My docker-compose stack name is `immich`.
 The rest should be copy and paste.